piyushkr22/piyushkr22/README.md

 <br>

 - 👀 I’m interested in Coding
-- 🌱 I’m currently looking for Frontend Developer Opportunities
 - 📫 Reach me at [**piyushkr2022@gmail.com**](mailto:piyushkr2022@gmail.com)</a>

 <br>

 > **I am presently employed as a Graduate Engineering Trainee (GET) within the AWS EOPS Team at HCL.**

-> **A dedicated Front-end Developer with proficiency across a spectrum of technologies, encompassing HTML, CSS, Tailwind CSS, JavaScript, and React.**
+> **A dedicated Developer with proficiency across a spectrum of technologies, encompassing Java , OOPs , SQL , Git , HTML, CSS, JavaScript and React.**

 ## Connect with me: